World War Z: Plot

-The novel is framed around a series of interviews conducted by a fictionalized version of the author Max Brooks, author of The Zombie Survival Guide, (known in-universe as the "Civilian Survival Guide") as he travels the world a decade after the end of what is most commonly referred to as the "Zombie War."
+The novel is framed around a series of interviews conducted by a fictionalized version of Max Brooks, author of The Zombie Survival Guide (this is a real book in-universe, where it is known as the "Civilian Survival Guide").
+An agent for the United Nations Postwar Commission, Brooks travels the world a decade after the end of what is most commonly referred to as the "Zombie War".

-The pandemic begins twenty years previously in the early 21st Century, with the infection of a boy in a village in Dachang, China; the release of the virus, referred to as "Solanum" in The Zombie Survival Guide, is implied to have been caused by the construction of the Three Gorges Dam.
-The Politburo initially covers up the outbreak by engineering a military crisis with Taiwan to avoid appearing weak internationally, but thousands of infected quickly spread the virus outside of China through immigration, human trafficking, and the organ trade.
-The virus spreads to Cape Town, South Africa, where the first major public outbreak occurs, leading to the virus initially being dubbed "African rabies."
+The pandemic begins 20 years previously in the early 21st century, with the infection of a boy in a village in Dachang, China; the release of the virus, referred to as "Solanum" in The Zombie Survival Guide, is implied to have been caused by the construction of the Three Gorges Dam.
+The Politburo initially covers up the outbreak by engineering a military crisis with Taiwan to avoid appearing weak internationally.
+Nevertheless, thousands of infected quickly spread the virus outside of China through emigration, human trafficking, and the organ trade.

+The virus spreads to Cape Town, South Africa, where the first major public outbreak occurs, leading to the virus initially being dubbed "African rabies".
 A Mossad agent publishes a report detailing the undead threat and recommending countermeasures, but Israel is the only country to take it seriously.
-The United States in particular is overconfident and distracted by an upcoming election, responding only by deploying small special operations teams to temporarily contain isolated outbreaks.
-Israel, meanwhile, responds by enacting a policy of voluntary quarantine in which it ceases occupying the Palestinian territories, evacuates Jerusalem, and constructs a wall along the demarcation line established in 1967.
-The government also offers asylum to any Palestinian living in the formerly occupied territories, and any Palestinian whose family previously resided in Israel.
-These policies spark a civil war by enraging the Israeli religious right, though the uprising is eventually suppressed by the IDF.
+The USA, in particular, is overconfident and distracted by an upcoming election, responding only by deploying small special operations teams to temporarily contain isolated outbreaks.
+Israel, meanwhile, responds by enacting a policy of voluntary quarantine in which it ceases occupying the Palestinian territories, evacuates Jerusalem, and constructs a wall along the demarcation line established in 1967; the government also offers asylum to any Palestinian living in the formerly occupied territories, and any Palestinian whose family previously resided in Israel.
+These policies spark a civil war by enraging the Israeli religious right, though the uprising is eventually suppressed by the military.
 Worldwide, a widely marketed placebo vaccine named Phalanx creates a false sense of security.
-This period later becomes known as the "Great Denial."
+This period later becomes known as the "Great Denial".